exonum/exonum-java-binding/CONTRIBUTING.md

   * [JDK 1.8+](http://jdk.java.net/10/).
   * [Maven 3.5+](https://maven.apache.org/download.cgi).
   * [Rust 1.27.2](https://www.rust-lang.org/).
-    To install specific Rust version, use `rustup install 1.27.2` command.
+    To install a specific Rust version, use `rustup install 1.27.2` command.
   * The [system dependencies](https://exonum.com/doc/get-started/install/) of Exonum.
   You do _not_ need to manually fetch and compile Exonum.